 |ab-state →||abb-state →||ab+a-state →||a-state|

 Step 1 – The a-state neutron is ejected from an active electric supercell.
-The free neutron is a composite structure made of three pure matter forms with a brief 15 minute average lifetime spontaneously ending in the 1st Bang.
+The free neutron is a composite structure made of three neutral pure matter forms with a brief 15 minute average lifetime spontaneously ending in the 1st Bang.
 Step 1 is the release of free neutrons from active galactic electric supercells.
 The universal electric and neutral numbers remain unchanged.

 Step 2 – The free neutron spontaneously topologically transforms into the b-state proton and electron ions.
 This is the 1st or “little” Bang.
-The S2 topological surface of the electron membrane changes from a hollow to a ball surface.
+The S2 topological surface of the electron membrane flips changing from a hollow to a ball surface.
 The V3 topological volume of the plasm changes from a closed-hollow into an open-hollow.
 Step 2 is the de-linkage of plasm (0.000833u) making the quantum parts.
 These are matter and energy fragments created after the transformation.
 The universal neutral number decreases by one, the universal electric number increases by one.

 Step 3 – The b-state proton ion and the b-state electron ion are strongly attracted to each other and form an electro/kinetic bond becoming stable hydrogen-1 with the release of a photon of light.
 This is the 2nd Bang.
 Step 3 is atomic synthesis and the birth of radiant energy.
 The universal electric and neutral numbers remain unchanged.

-Steps 1-3 take place relatively quickly by cosmic time standards, within days from neutron ejection.
+Steps 1-3 take place relatively quickly by cosmic time standards, within days from AGN neutron ejection.
 Steps 4-6 take place over billions of years.

 Step 4 – 2 b-state proton ions and 1 b-state electron ion topologically combine into 1 ab-state deuteron ion.
 Step 4 is the creation of the deuteron cell, the first neucleon.
-This step which makes stable hydrogen-2 occurs in high temperature, high density stellar environments – starting with “brown dwarf” stars ~ 4,000 earth mass – creates a topologically bonded neutron with a proton immersed in its plasm surrounded by an electric charge shell which has migrated from above the proton’s spinning surface to above the non-spinning neutral neutron membrane.
+This step which makes stable hydrogen-2 occurs in high temperature, high density stellar environments – starting with “brown dwarf” stars ~ 4,000 earth mass – creates a topologically bonded neutron with a proton immersed in its plasm surrounded by an electric charge shell which has migrated from above the proton’s spinning surface to above the non-spinning neutral neutron membrane surface.
 This is the precursor to further nuclear fusion.
-The S2 surface of the membrane changes from a ball into a hollow surface.
+The S2 surface of the electron membrane changes from a ball into a hollow surface.
 One V3 volume changes from an open-hollow to a closed-hollow by the synthesis of 0.000833u of plasm.
 One universal electric number changes into a universal neutral number.
 The Deuteron – the first nucleon is created in the heart of stars with the emission of radiation and motion.
 The release of gamma rays and recoil energy are the 3rd Bangs which are created with nuclide synthesis.
 The universal neutral number increases by one, the universal electric number decreases by one.

 Step 5 – 1 ab-state deuteron ion and 1 b-state proton ion topologically and electrically bond into 1 abb-state helion ion.
 Step 5 is the creation of the helion cell, the second neucleon.
 This step makes helium-3, a neutron cell with two captive protons.
 This step is true fusion as 2 separate charge shells layer into 1 charge shield with a charge value of 2+.
 The Helion is the second nucleon representing the next step required for neutron regeneration.
 The universal neutral and electric numbers remain unchanged.